PseudoInstruments/EndlessSynth/synths/README.md

 ### Roadmap

+* Mic: constrol mic volume (can digitally using potentioneter).
 * Sampler: sample sound and play by keys
 * Keyboard advance: use pairs of octave for more octaves or for switch samples/synth
 * Sound Engine: control sample rate - enable during mic enabled